F.R.E.S.S.H. | Fostering Research Expansion in the Social Sciences & Humanities

 - Develop the skills to submit a proposal for external funding.

-- Provide critique to others and respond to critiques of their own work.
+- Provide feedback to others and respond to feedback on their own work.

 - Develop connections with colleagues on campus.